varun7654/varun7654.github.io/index.md

 Hey 👋, you probably don't know me, but if you do, it's probably from [my youtube videos](yt) or in relation to the [FRC team](https://github.com/FRC3476/AutoBuilder) that I was on.

-I'm an 19-year-old college freshmen from California.
+I'm a 19-year-old college freshman from California.
 I love coding and everything about computers.
-In High School I was the programming lead for the FRC team, [3476 - Code Orange](http://teamcodeorange.com/).
+In High School, I was the programming lead for the FRC team, [3476 - Code Orange](http://teamcodeorange.com/).

-Check our the stuff that I've worked on [here](/2022/12/01/My-Programming-Projects.html)
+Check the stuff that I've worked on [here](/2022/12/01/My-Programming-Projects.html)

 <div id="currentlyReading">
 Apart from that, my hobbies include reading and playing video games (mainly Minecraft).